majenka/logging/README.md

 Instructions for using FileLogger in a console app
 --------------------------------------------------

-Configuring file logging in the appsettings.json file (create the appsettings.json file if it doesn't exist.
+Configure file logging in the appsettings.json file (create the appsettings.json file if it doesn't exist.
 MaxFileSize is in bytes).

       "Logging": {